GX - Generator auto start/stop

 Use the Manual start feature to remotely start the generator.
-You can also implement this feature when the generator is already running - doing so will ensure that the generator won't automatically stop when the condition which caused it to start has been satisfied.
+You can also press Start when the generator is already running - doing so will ensure that the generator won't automatically stop when the condition which caused it to start has been satisfied.
 In other words, the Manual start feature will override the auto-stop parameters.

 There are two ways to start the generator manually:

 Using the GX 'Home page' Generator graphic: Press the top-left button on the CCGX, or Venus GX remote console and engage the Generator page.
 Then press the center button.
 You must first choose how you wish to stop the generator - manually, or by entering a run-time.
 Once you've made your selection a five-second countdown will begin during which you can abort the manual-start by pressing the center button.

 WARNING: If the generator is started manually (remotely) without using the stop timer, it will run until the 'Off' button has also been manually toggled.